alibaba/tengine/docs/modules/TFS_RESTful_API.md

 ####Examples

-The following request will use tfs as appkey to WRITE a TFS file without suffix:
+The following request will use tfs as appkey to write a TFS file without suffix:
 <pre>
 POST /v1/tfs HTTP/1.1
 Host: 10.0.0.1:7500